Story and tone

 Final verdict

 The Black Phone is definitely a solid product.
-It’s not without its flaws, of course—if the writers had cut the running time down to the standard hour and a half and removed a few boring dialogues, the film would have benefited greatly.
-But overall, we have a worthwhile mainstream horror film, and if Freddy Krueger does turn over in his grave, it will clearly be with a satisfied smile on his burnt face.
+It’s not without its flaws, of course – if the writers had cut the running time down to the standard hour and a half and removed a few boring dialogues, the film would have benefited greatly.
+Overall, it’s a solid mainstream horror, and even Freddy Krueger would likely approve with a satisfied smile.

 Discussion (0)